Publisher, Hartford Courant

 At CT1 Media, Oxton mentors a 21-person staff, emphasizing the synergy created from the integrated television stations, web sites and newspapers.

-The father of two children, he lives with his wife, Kate, and daughter Addison, in Avon.
+The father of four children, he lives with his wife, Kate, and daughters Addison and Avery, in Avon.

 Jennifer T. Humes

 Jennifer T. Humes juggles branding campaigns, website launches – and T-ball games.